Category: Areas

 • What Denby Common Contractors Check For With An Asbestos Survey

-This guide outlines what Langley Common asbestos surveyors investigate across Derbyshire, the methods used, and the follow-up process.
+This guide outlines what Horwich End asbestos surveyors investigate across Derbyshire, the methods used, and the follow-up process.

 Asbestos Surveys

 Asbestos surveys aim to find, identify, and assess the condition of ACMs in domestic buildings.
 Such materials were common in UK buildings until the 1999 asbestos ban.
-Properties built before 2000 are likely to still harbour some form of ACMs.
+ACMs may remain in homes constructed prior to the year 2000.

 Identify the presence and extent of ACMs.